twilson63/8pin-arweave-tutorial/README.md

 We will create a protocol for 8pin, the protocol will be common to any geopin drop application on ArWeave, we do not need to use a cloud or even a database, we will use the blockweave to store and access our data.
 ArWeave enables composability, so that many frontend applications can leverage the same data and render or manage it differently.
 Composability is a big part of the web3 ecosystem, by defining a re-usable protocol we can create rapid iteration and exploration by building on top of existing building blocks without having to invent from scratch each time.

+## Why Arweave for web3?

+Arweave is a blockweave, which means its like a blockchain, but arweave supports data of any size for transactions, this is fundamentally different that the current blockchains and creates a unique differentiator between other layer 1 networks.
+With arweave you get a entire cloud development platform and hosting platform in one, it supports web standards, smart contracts and NFTs, but you don't have to learn any specific languages to leverage these features, if you are a full stack developer and work with technologies like javascript, graphql, APIs, etc. You are more than prepared to develop on the arweave ecosystem.

 ## Prerequisites

 * Git/Github - https://github.com